Term: 2019 - 2022

 Lesley Dahlkemper is a resident of south Jefferson County.
 She was elected to her first four-year term in November 2018.

-She currently serves on the following boards and commissions:
+She currently serves as the Chair for the Board of County Commissioners and on the following boards and commissions:

 - Boundary Control Commission

 - Jeffco Connections

 - Administrative Committee

 - Jefferson County Head Start Policy Council

 Commissioner Dahlkemper has thirty years of combined experience in strategic communications, community engagement, nonprofit leadership, public policy and journalism.
 Most recently, she served as the Vice President of Strategic Engagement and Communications for the Colorado Education Initiative (CEI), providing vision and strategy as a member of its executive leadership team across the organization’s five initiatives, forty-five employees and $14 million budget.